kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 programming isn't just purely about solving technical problems, it can also be used to generate arts and do a lot of different creative stuff.

+Another thing that I realized during my time in RC is that pairing is great.
-- Pairing is great.
-Having a project that you can paired with people is really recommended to get the best out of your time in RC.
+Having a project that I can paired with people really get the best out of my time in RC.
+I have learnt so much from pairing with the others.

-- You can come to RC with a plan, but make sure it is loosely held.
-If I stick to my plan I wrote 12 weeks ago, I would have enjoy my time here as much.
+In retrospect, I also think that having a plan on what I want to do in RC is great as long as it is loosely held.
+If I stick to my plan I wrote 12 weeks ago, I might not enjoy my time here as much.
 Have a plan, but change things around when you came across other things you want to do.

-- 12 hours difference in timezone isn't stopping me from having fun.
-There are tough time when dealing with sleep cycle, but it's definitely worth it.
-The timezone also allow me to easily balance between spending time on events and focus work.
+Overall, the last 6 weeks was great even there were some hiccups.

-## Accomplishments
+## Review

 A quick recap on the goals of my last 6 weeks in RC: